ultimatepunch/beatrix/README.md

 File Structure
 --------------

-The file structure is related to the various kinds of classes the Beatrix framework implements.
+The file structure is tightly linked to the various kinds of classes the Beatrix framework implements.
+Please us the boilerplate directories and files to see what specific files are required, and where to put what.

 - components
 - config